 But this mental lens of perception is the only conduit through which you can experience reality.
 Therefore you have no absolute frame of reference against which to compare your view of the world in order to be able to see that it is distorted.
 To you, what you see is your frame of reference.
 You have no means of knowing that it is you who are ill.

 Although all may now see you as strange, most try to be understanding.
-Despite this, among your friends and your extended family, you discover that you are somehow - by default - regarded as a less significant person.
+Despite this, among your friends and your extended family, you discover that you're somehow — by default — regarded as a less significant person.
 You are not at the forefront any more.
 You are expected to take much more of a back seat now.
 Your opinion no longer has quite the same weight.

 To control your condition you now require a monthly injection of drugs.
 These keep you on an even keel, but they also slow you down considerably.
 You cannot work at anything like the pace you would need to do to hold a job.
 But you soldier on.
 You work hard to keep up with your housework, shopping and family washing.